-There are tools which you can use to monitor this and one of those is Positionally, a leading search engine engine position tool which allows you to keep track of where you in both the local listings and in the main search engine results.
+There are tools which you can use to monitor this and one of those is Positionally, a leading search engine position tool that allows you to keep track of where you in both the local listings and in the main search engine results.

-Not exactly salon marketing but offering a great customer experience and prodcut is how you grow a profital and long lasting business.
+Not exactly salon marketing but offering a great customer experience and the product is how you grow a profitable and long-lasting business.

 Here are some easy ways to improve the customer experience in your salon:

-Running a salon, wether it be a hair salon or nail salon is a visual business and what could be more visual then Instagram (well Pinterest I guess).
+Running a salon, whether it is a hair salon or nail salon is a visual business and what could be more visual then Instagram (well Pinterest I guess).

-There are millions of posts on Instagram everyday, so it is essential that you make sure you stand out from the crowd but more important you need to…..
+There are millions of posts on Instagram every day, so it is essential that you make sure you stand out from the crowd but more importantly you need to.....

 We thought you might!